 - Envelopes can be folded in a variety of ways.
 The most popular folds today include the commercial flap, the square flap, the wallet flap, the side seam, the booklet, the catalog, and the policy.

 Stop Stuffing Envelope At Your Business: Request A Free Quote From Towne Mailer

 We take pride in the number of envelopes we address, stuff, seal, and mail here at Towne Mailer.
 We are experts in printing, processing, and mailing–and we want to help your business, big or small, with your printing and mailing processes.
-Call our team today or contact us on our website to request a free quote and see exactly how much you can save by outsourcing your statement and invoice mailing to us: (877) 882-6245.
+Call our team today to request a free quote and see exactly how much you can save by outsourcing your statement and invoice mailing to us: (877) 882-6245.